mui/material-ui/CONTRIBUTING.md

 CI runs a series of checks automatically when a Pull Request is opened.
 If you're not sure if your changes will pass, you can always open a Pull Request and the GitHub UI will display a summary of the results.
-If one of them fails, check out the section [Checks and how to fix them](#checksfix).
+If any of them fail, refer to [Checks and how to fix them](#checks-and-how-to-fix-them).

 Make sure the following is true: